Everything to Know About Being A Fundraiser Beneficiary

 Just make sure you meet all the requirements to receive funds:

-• A United States phone number
+• A phone number belonging to the country of residence

-• A United States SSN or ITIN
+• A United States SSN or ITIN (or equivalent for other countries)

 • Must be 18 years of age or older